MichaelCurrin/dotfiles/README.md

 [.aliases.sh](/.aliases.sh)         | Shell aliases for Bash or ZSH.
 [.gitconfig.toml](/.gitconfig.toml) | Global git config values for `~/.gitconfig`.
 A user-wide config known to git.
 [.gitignore.sh](/.gitignore.sh)     | Global git ignore content for `~/.gitignore`.
 A user-wide git ignore file which will be known to git if added to to the gitconfig as `core.excludesfile`.

+BTW I named them with extensions in GitHub, in order to get proper sytanx highlighting.

 ## Background